About the Program

 Preparing students to be thought leaders in human sexuality

-Drawing on gender studies, critical theory, sex therapy, public health, education, sexology, queer theory, anthropology, feminist criticism and public policy, students learn critical content knowledge, research and analysis skills, and interventions to support social and sexual justice initiatives.
+Drawing on gender studies, critical theory, sex therapy, public health, education, sexology, queer theory, anthropology, feminist criticism, and public policy, students learn critical content knowledge, research and analysis skills, as well as interventions to support social and sexual justice initiatives.
 Our program aims to create and support individual, group, and societal change from a holistic and integrated perspective.

 Students in the program are professionals who are interested in studying varying aspects of sexualities from the lenses of desire, intimacy, identity, gender, cultural influences, power and stigma, sexual response and reproduction.
-Applicants need to have achieved a master's degree from an accredited institution in the US or equivalent international degree.
+Applicants need to have completed a master's degree from an accredited institution in the US or equivalent international degree.

 Our program includes two years of coursework, followed by comprehensive exams, and dissertation research and writing.
 The program may be completed in 4–10 years.
 The first two years of coursework are completed in an online hybrid format.
 Students will travel to CIIS for three long weekends each semester for intensive class time.
 The balance of the semester's course work is completed asynchronously online, using CIIS's online learning platform, Canvas.